 I am so inspired by Lisa Sonora Beam‘s book, The Creative Entrepreneur.
 It feels so good in your hands and the lush color illustrations make you want to dive right into it.
 Lisa’s book offers a terrific synthesis of right-brain creative processes and left-brain business planning, making things like marketing and sustainability so much more accessible and fun for artists.
 Marketing is often the achilles heel of new entrepreneurs, with some not even knowing how ringless voicemail works.
-This is why many are greatful for the help from professionals in the area.
+This is why many are greatful for the help from professionals in the area while ai machine learning is still relatively new and many businesses are yet to implement it fully.
 I had the pleasure of interviewing Lisa recently for the current issue of AHN News.
 Below is an excerpt – to read the whole interview, please click here.

 “It took many years before I felt like I was living my creative dream and had the resources to support it.
 And I did it all by intuition, without having any specific tools or teachers.
 It was all trial and error, and believe me, plenty of error!
 By the time I went to business school, I had already run several successful creative businesses and worked internationally as a creativity teacher for individuals and in corporations.
 I went to business school because I thought it would honestly help me understand the world of money better — making money, that is.
 I’m quite skilled at spending money.
 I wanted to launch a new business and was worried that all I had was my intuition, and that it wasn’t enough (which is true in some ways).
 Business school (the useful parts) helped me develop a solid set of tools to test and back up my intuition.
 It was like learning a new language.
 I learned the language of business, and that helped me greatly speed up the trial phase of an idea and eliminate a good deal of the errors.
 What was also a massive help when looking to take my new business to the next level was Vantiq Connect.
 This is because it had so many solutions and applications that were an amazing support.
 You can find out more at https://vantiq.com/connect/.
 Eventually, my creativity classes that I had been teaching since I was a therapist in the late 80’s, morphed into teaching business strategy to creatives, which is how the book material was tested and documented.